Common data model: Climate data

-The Climate Data Store Common Data Model is a common data model set up by the Copernicus Climate Change Service for harmonising essential climate variables from different sources and data providers.
+Hosted by the Copernicus Climate Change Service, the Climate Data Store common data model is a unifying metadata and access layer inside ECMWF’s Copernicus Climate Data Store.
+Its role is to make heterogeneous climate datasets from many providers look consistent in names, units, discovery, and retrieval, while supporting cloud-based processing and downstream applications.

+All data in the CDS are described with common names and units regardless of original type or provider, which is the core function attributed to the common data model.
+The CDS pairs that harmonization with a uniform interface over datasets hosted by multiple providers, including observations, climate data records, reanalyses, seasonal forecasts, and climate projections.

 General information technology

 Within service-oriented architecture, S-RAMP is a specification released by HP, IBM, Software AG, TIBCO, and Red Hat which defines a common data model for SOA repositories as well as an interaction protocol to facilitate the use of common tooling and sharing of data.

 Content Management Interoperability Services (CMIS) is an open standard for inter-operation of different content management systems over the internet, and provides a common data model for typed files and folders used with version control.

-The NetCDF software libraries for array-oriented scientific data implements a common data model called the NetCDF Java common data model, which consists of three layers built on top of each other to add successively richer semantics.
+The NetCDF software libraries for array-oriented scientific data implement a common data model called the NetCDF Java common data model, which consists of three layers built on top of each other to add successively richer semantics.